 - Understand the accommodation options available to you

 - Apply online and secure your families spot on the program

 - Talk with our expert team and learn tips from past volunteer families

 How much does it cost to volunteer abroad as a family?

-Here are the typical costs associated with a family volunteer vacation:
+Here are the typical additional costs to budget for when planning a family volunteer vacation:

 - Travel insurance

 - Volunteer fees (see below for further details)